sosw/sosw/docs/orchestration.rst

 Orchestration
 -------------

-The :ref:`Orchestrator` is called automatically every minute by `Scheduled Events`_.
+The :ref:`Orchestrator` is called automatically every minute by `AWS EventBridge Scheduler`_.
 It evaluates the status of Workers at the current moment, the health of external metrics the Workers may depend on (e.g CPU lod of some DB, IOPS, etc.) and invokes the appropriate amount of new parallel invocations.